mandober/rust-debrief/syntax/operators.md

 ## Binary operators

-In order of operator precedence:
+In order of operator precedence

 ### Arithmetic operators
 - sugar for calls to traits defined in the `std::ops`